ET-CS/git-from/README.md

 ========

-`git-from` is an extension of git clone, allowing you to create a new repo based on a template repo
+`git-from` is an extension of git clone, allowing you to create a new repo based on a template repo.

 ## Installation

-Copy `git-from` into your path.
+Copy `git-from` into your path. make sure it's executable (`chmod +x git-from`)

 ## Usage